Cycling Accident Solicitors — Scotland

 Making a cycling accident claim typically involves the following steps:

 • Medical assessment: Undergo medical examinations to assess your injuries and provide medical evidence.
-This helps establish the extent of your injuries and their impact on your life.

 • Negotiate the settlement: Our solicitors will aim to settle your claim fairly.
-We’ll consider both the immediate and long-term impacts of your injuries and advise the best course of action.
+We’ll consider the immediate and long-term impacts of your injuries and advise the best course of action.

 How Much Compensation?